Telescope: By electromagnetic spectrum

-Radio and submilimeter
+Radio and submillimeter

 Radio telescopes are directional radio antennas that typically employ a large dish to collect radio waves.
 The dishes are sometimes constructed of a conductive wire mesh whose openings are smaller than the wavelength being observed.

 Unlike an optical telescope, which produces a magnified image of the patch of sky being observed, a traditional radio telescope dish contains a single receiver and records a single time-varying signal characteristic of the observed region; this signal may be sampled at various frequencies.
 In some newer radio telescope designs, a single dish contains an array of several receivers; this is known as a focal-plane array.

 By collecting and correlating signals simultaneously received by several dishes, high-resolution images can be computed.
 Such multi-dish arrays are known as astronomical interferometers and the technique is called aperture synthesis.
 The 'virtual' apertures of these arrays are similar in size to the distance between the telescopes.
-As of 2005, the record array size is many times the diameter of the Earth – using space-based very-long-baseline-interferometry (VLBI) telescopes such as the Japanese HALCA (Highly Advanced Laboratory for Communications and Astronomy) VSOP (VLBI Space Observatory Program) satellite.
+As of 2005, the record array size is many times the diameter of the Earth – using space-based very-long-baseline interferometry (VLBI) telescopes such as the Japanese HALCA (Highly Advanced Laboratory for Communications and Astronomy) VSOP (VLBI Space Observatory Program) satellite.

 Aperture synthesis is now also being applied to optical telescopes using optical interferometers (arrays of optical telescopes) and aperture masking interferometry at single reflecting telescopes.

 Radio telescopes are also used to collect microwave radiation, which has the advantage of being able to pass through the atmosphere and interstellar gas and dust clouds.

 Some radio telescopes such as the Allen Telescope Array are used by programs such as SETI and the Arecibo Observatory to search for extraterrestrial life.